MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-enable-application-insights.md

 The way you enable Application Insights depends on whether the [!INCLUDE[server](../developer/includes/server.md)] instance is configured as a single-tenant or multitenant instance:

-- For a single-tenant server instance, you set the **Application Insights Connection String** setting of the server instance.
+- For a single-tenant server instance, you set the **Application Insights Connection String** or **Application Insights Instrumentation Key** setting of the server instance.
 For more information, see [Configuring Business Central Server](configure-server-instance.md#General).

 - For a multitenant server instance, you enable this feature on a per-tenant basis when you mount tenants on the [!INCLUDE[server](../developer/includes/server.md)] instance.
 The [Mount-NAVTenant cmdlet](/powershell/module/microsoft.dynamics.nav.management/mount-navtenant?view=businesscentral-ps) includes the `-ApplicationInsightsConnectionString` parameter that you set to the instrumentation key, for example: